 Currently, there are three HRAs small businesses can use to offer health benefits to current employees:

-- The group-integrated HRA.
-Often paired with high-deductible health plans, group-integrated HRAs allow businesses to offer a monthly allowance of tax-free money to employees enrolled in the group policy.
+- The group coverage HRA.
+Often paired with high-deductible health plans, group coverage HRAs allow businesses to offer a monthly allowance of tax-free money to employees enrolled in the group policy.
 Employees buy the health care that fits their personal needs and the business reimburses them up to their allowance amount.

 - The one-person stand-alone HRA.
 One-person stand-alone HRAs are offered to just one employee.
 With the HRA, this employee is given a monthly allowance of tax-free money.
 The employee buys what fits their personal needs, potentially including an individual health insurance policy.
 The employee then submits the expenses for reimbursement and, if the expenses are qualified, the business reimburses the employee up to their allowance amount.